spikegrobstein/vim-config/README.md

  * `coc-sh`
  * `coc-tsserver`

+Periodically run `:CocUpdate` to get the latest versions of these plugins.

 ### FZF support

 By default, this vim config will use ctrl-p for fuzzy file opening (via `<leader>f`), however if it detects